Best sustainable jewelry brands: eco-conscious pieces to shop now

 Reasons to avoid

 Lima Lima’s packaging gives full pizzazz with punchy turquoise and peony pink wrapping.
-This is complimented with a cute cotton pouch, illustrated with Lima Lima’s cool metallic branding.
+This comes with a cute cotton pouch, illustrated with Lima Lima’s cool metallic branding.

 Sustainable jewelry brands: what to look for

-In 2021, we understand as consumers that our buying choices shouldn’t come at an expense to the environment, but does shopping sustainably mean sacrificing style?
+We understand as consumers that our buying choices shouldn’t come at an expense to the environment, but does shopping sustainably mean that you have to sacrifice on the style stakes?

 First up, don’t confuse being sustainable with ethical.
 While many brilliant, independent jewelry brands work with charities to empower women, for instance, this doesn’t necessarily mean that the brand is also focused on reducing its impact on the earth.